IABTechLab/uid2docs/api/v2/encryption-decryption.md

 - In addition to your client API key, you need your client `secret`.
 - You can write your own custom scripts or use the Python scripts provided in the following sections.
 - With the GCM (AES/GCM/NoPadding) encryption algorithm using 96-bit IV and 128-bit AuthTag utilized, all requests must contain the following:
-  - A version, IV, encrypted payload and auth tag as base64-encoded string.
+  - A version, initialization vector (IV), encrypted payload and auth tag as base64-encoded string.
 For field layout details, see [Binary Encrypted Envelope](#binary-encrypted-envelope).
   - A `nonce` field is included in the first-level dictionary of both requests and responses as a random value to protect against replay attack.
   - A timestamp.
 - For field layout details for decrypting responses, see [Binary Unencrypted Envelope](#binary-unencrypted-envelope).